westerfish/coding-exercise/README.md

 ## Inputs:
 * The following input arguments can be passed to the interface:
-* zip_code – required.
+* -z or --zip_code – required.
 The five-digit zip code that geographically anchors the search.
-* num_facilities – optional (default: 20).
+* -nf or --num_facilities – optional (default: 20).
 The maximum number of facilities returned by the search.
-* min_overall_rating – optional (default: no restriction).
+* -mor or --min_overall_rating – optional (default: no restriction).
 The minimum allowable overall quality rating for each returned hospital.
 The overall rating for each hospital is listed in the “Hospital General Information” file.

 ## Outputs:
 * Outputs should be returned as a properly-formatted human-readable JSON list of hospital dicts.
 The keys for each hospital dict should be as follows: